Bealby/lisa-fairfield/README.md

 ---

-Our client desires a website to seek out an agent, while being able to use the website on business cards and on email signatures.
-Once an agent is established the ultimate goal would be for it to lead to a producer.
+Our client desires a website to seek out agents or key contacts, while being able to use the Website on business cards and on email signatures.
+Ultimately these agents or key contacts in the acting world will lead onto bigger and greater opportunities with producers and directors.

 ### STRATEGY

-The main focus of the website is to allure and attract potential casting agents and writers to seek Lisa Fairfield in a broad range of roles, including adverts, theatre and films.
+The main focus of the website is to allure and attract these agents and key contacts who can open up new doors in a broad range of roles, including advertising, theatre and films.
 With the acting market being heavily competitive, the website needs to stand out from the crowd; be intuitive in gaining information; while exuding professionalism.

-It needs to work well on mobile devices while users are on the move, as well as working on tablets and desktop to allow for a more comfortable viewing in the office/ home.
+It needs to come across well on mobile devices while users are on the move, as well as being highly afective on tablets and desktop to allow for a more comfortable viewing in the office/ home.

+Some snippets of user feeback can be find below:

 - ”Producers and directors work under a lot of pressure.
 Searching for actors/ actresses will be a ruthless process”